nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

     cd dynatracelab_azure-voting-app-redis;chmod +x deploy-aks-cluster-with-azure-voting-app.sh
     ./deploy-aks-cluster-with-azure-voting-app.sh

-at the end of the workshop, delete the labs ressource groups (VM, ACR et AKS).
+at the end of the workshop, delete the labs resource groups (VM, ACR et AKS).

-**DELETE LABS RESSOURCE GROUP** : Go to your Azure Cli and apply these commands (follow the instruction) you will only delete your labs ressource groups.
+**DELETE LABS RESOURCE GROUP** : Go to your Azure Cli and apply these commands (follow the instruction) you will only delete your labs resource groups.

-    cd;cd azure-cli-deploy-vm-for-workshop;chmod +x azure-cli-delete-labs-ressource-group.sh
+    cd;cd azure-cli-deploy-vm-for-workshop;chmod +x azure-cli-delete-labs-resource-group.sh
-    ./azure-cli-delete-labs-ressource-group.sh
+    ./azure-cli-delete-labs-resource-group.sh